brendanmetzger/diatom/views/pages/checklist.md

 This application is often used on the ^^AWS^^ Platform, particularly *lightsail* for the server host, and *S3* for object storage.

 - [ ] Set up `data/config.ini` file with keys
-- Configure ligtsail server (this is a large task)
+- Configure ligtsail server (this is only an overview see bin/lightsail.sh for more detail)
+  - [ ] PHP + Apache
-  - [ ] install php, with xml, curl, mbstring, gd
+  - [ ] HTTP/2
-  - [ ] install apache
+  - [ ] Certbot Certificaties
-  - [ ] add group for web
+  - [ ] Users/Group for web authorship
 - [ ] init a git repo and set up remote
 - [ ] review deployment strategy